How to avoid losing new employees in the first 6 months

 4. Provide support and feedback

 If employees feel supported, they’re likely to stay for the longer term.
-McLeod says support can be provided through constructive feedback and recognition of their work.
+Employers have enormous influence over employee retention, Lazarus says.

 Of course, this type of approach can apply to all new hires – whether CEO or graduate – and takes different forms based on their level and requirements.
 A new starter workshop or one-off coaching session could be examples.